jlpteaching/comparch/syllabus.md

 I cannot guarantee that I will be able to make accommodations.
 However, reaching out to me earlier will increase the likelihood that I can make accommodations.

-### What happens if I get a positive COVID test?
+### What happens if I get a positive COVID test or I am sick?

 **Do not come to class!**

 All classes will be recorded.
+(Discussions will not be recorded.)

 If you are not feeling well or test positive before an exam, contact Prof Jason Lowe-Power *immediately*.
-We can make accomidations *only before* the exam.
+We can make accommodations *only before* the exam.
 **DO NOT** come to the exam if you are sick.

 ## Prerequisites